 A dog psychology professionals can help your pets deal with separation anxiety disorder, dog training and coexisting with other animals such as cats, etc.

 Note: You’ll need extra patience with pooches, crying and barking on this one.
-But don’t worry you can learn how to deal with them properly by taking a Certificate in Dog Psychology and Training.
+But don’t worry you can learn how to deal with them properly by taking a Certificate in Dog Care and Dog Training course.

 Annual Salary Range: $40,218 – $44,380